 Law practice planning is vital to law firm growth.
 For lawyers, knowing the litigation trends impacting their practice areas can enhance strategic law practice planning and business development decisions.
-From identifying lucrative practice areas, to implementing associate career development planning, to managing reductions in staff based on downturns in certain practice areas, insights necessary to make data-driven decisions.
+From identifying lucrative practice areas, to implementing associate career development planning, to managing reductions in staff based on downturns in certain practice areas, litigation trends can equip firms with the insights necessary to make data-driven decisions.

 In this article, we will discuss the importance of law practice planning for running a successful legal practice.
 We’ll also detail specific examples of how lawyers can use litigation trends to implement strategic planning processes within their firms.

 Litigation trends can help lawyers plan, grow, and scale-down certain practice areas within their firms.
 Not only can they determine which practice areas to develop – and thus, how to staff accordingly – but they can also develop new competencies in lucrative areas of the law.